 After flowering, cut off the flower stalk, leaving the foliage.
 Continue watering as any houseplant, leaving the pot in a bright location.

 Come spring, plant your amaryllis into the garden in a fairly sunny location.
 Your plant should get rather large with firm, deep green foliage.
 Dig the bulb in early September and allow it to rest in a warm, dry location for 8-10 weeks.
 The bulb should be large and firm and completely rejuvenated The foliage can be removed once it has yellowed entirely.
 After the 8 weeks repot your bulb as you did the previous season.
 The cycle begins anew.
 Amaryllis bulbs can last for many, many years with proper care.

 Klein’s offers a dozen or more amaryllis choices in many types and colors.
 Gift boxes become available about November 10.

 For neighborhood events or garden tours that you would like posted in our monthly newsletter, please contact Rick at (608) 244-5661 or [email protected] or Sue at [email protected].
 Please include all details, i.e. dates, locations, prices, brief description, etc. Events must be garden related and must take place in the Madison vicinity and we must receive your information by the first of the month in which the event takes place for it to appear in that month’s newsletter.
 This is a great opportunity for free advertising.

 Hear about herbs from speakers and vendors.
 Purchase herbal products.
 Make & take projects, demonstrations, and a Q & A station.
 Free!
 Sponsored by the Madison Herb Society.
 Visit www.madisonherbsociety.org.

-Rotary Garden’s Evening Garden Seminar: The Best Winter Interest Plants
+Rotary Garden’s Evening Garden Seminar: Plant Selection for Four-Season Garden Interest

 Dane County Farmer’s Market